Ask Krrish Contact Us

 1. Introduction to Asynchronous Apex

 Salesforce operates within a multi-tenant environment, meaning resources are shared among many customers.
-To ensure fair usage and prevent any single organization from monopolizing resources, Salesforce imposes strict governor limits on synchronous (real-time) Apex transactions.
+To ensure fair usage, Salesforce imposes strict governor limits on synchronous Apex transactions.

 What is Asynchronous Apex?

-Asynchronous Apex refers to Apex code that executes in the background, at a later time, rather than immediately.
-This execution occurs in a separate thread, allowing the main transaction to complete without waiting for the asynchronous process.
+Asynchronous Apex executes in the background, at a later time, in a separate thread.
+This allows the main transaction to complete without waiting.
 This is crucial for:

-- Bypassing Governor Limits: Asynchronous operations have higher or different governor limits (e.g., higher SOQL query limits, longer CPU time).
+• Bypassing Governor Limits: Async operations have higher limits (e.g., higher SOQL query limits, longer CPU time).

-- Long-Running Operations: Performing complex calculations, large data processing, or extensive callouts that would exceed synchronous limits.
+• Long-Running Operations: Complex calculations, large data processing, or extensive callouts.

-- Callouts to External Systems: HTTP callouts to external web services must be made asynchronously to prevent holding up the transaction.
+• Callouts to External Systems: HTTP callouts must be made asynchronously.

-- Better User Experience: Prevents users from waiting for long processes to complete, improving responsiveness of the UI.
+• Better User Experience: Prevents users from waiting for long processes to complete.

 When to use Asynchronous Apex?